luke-beep/all-about-windows/README.md

 Click delete.

 <img src="tab4.png" alt="Optimizer" title="Optimizer">
 When you recieve the popup to delete all the selected startup items click yes.
+This deletes all the regestry keys for the startup apps that you do not use.

 6. Run Windows Disk Cleanup.
 WIN + R and type "cleanmgr.exe", then press enter.
 Choose your drive and press **OK**.
 Then select what you would like to clean up and hit **OK**.